i-singh2/Tesla-Stock-Prediction/README.md

 4. Open the `tesla_stock_model.ipynb` notebook and run the cells one by one to perform exploratory data analysis and model development.

-### Running the Python Script
+### Running the Python Script (to generate today's prediction)

-1. Clone the repository or download as ZIP:
+1. Clone the repository or download it as ZIP:

     ```bash
     git clone https://github.com/i-singh2/Tesla-Stock-Prediction.git